 According to the founder of the center in Rutgers’ New Jersey for Food, Nutrition, and Health, Carmen, that causes phosphatidic acid accumulations and cells produce more membrane lipids than needed.

 He said that they came to the discovery that maybe there is a more crucial role for this enzyme.
 That is to ensure that the cells are not producing an excessive amount of membrane lipid.

 In case there is too much membrane lipid, there can be too much membrane, and the cells will grow uncontrollably, and this is a characteristic of cancer.

 Lately, the same scientists have been trying to find out more and understood the function and structure of this enzyme.
-According to Carmen the next step it to find out how to control it.
+According to Carmen, the next step is to find out how to control it.

 He said that the key message is to balance things.
-In order to maintain the balance between the making membrane lipid and storage fat, you need to maintain a balanced diet.
+In order to maintain the balance between making membrane lipid and storing fat, you need to maintain a balanced diet.
 Watch the video below to find out more.